Keep in mind that write-ins need a minimum of 10 votes, also, the 18th seat cannot end in a tie, both situations are considered “failure to elect”.

 o Have a religious belief preventing the same, are legally allowed to vote by absentee ballot.

 A handwritten or scanned signature is required on an executed application to obtain an absentee voting ballot.
 Your absentee application must be received no later than noon the day before the election.
 You may return your signed, executed, scanned application by email to [email protected] , place it in the drop box at the bottom of the front steps to Town Hall or by US Mail.

 **PLEASE UTILIZE THE DROPBOX AT THE BOTTOM OF THE FRONT STEPS TO TOWN HALL IF POSSIBLE TO ENSURE YOUR BALLOT GETS BACK TO US ASAP**

-The last day to request an absentee ballot for the 2021 Annual Town Election is 5pm Wednesday, April 28th.
+The last day to request a mailed absentee ballot for the 2022 Annual Town Election is 5pm Wednesday, April 27th.

 When you receive your ballot please fill it out, you must sign the small ballot envelope, place your ballot in the return envelope, seal it with tape and place all in the white envelope and return by mail or drop it off in the drop box at Town Hall (be sure to allow enough time for it to get to us before the polls close on Election Day).

 As always, you may NOT return absentee ballots directly to the polls on Election Day, they must be returned to the Town Clerk’s Office on Sylvan Street.